 We are using the Remind app to send information for Rec Softball.
 Get information right on your phone-not on handouts.
-Please click on the link below to join (our class code is @fh62h).
+Join our "class" @sbrec22a OR @sbrec22b.

 Thanks for joining!